georgegognadze/awesome-resources/README.md

 + <a href="https://www.sololearn.com/" target="_blank"> SoloLearn </a> Join the largest community of mobile code learners today.
 Learn C++, Java, Python, PHP, C#, JavaScript and more. :free:

 #### Coding for younger beginners
++ <a href="https://www.madewithcode.com/">Made With Code</a> Made with Code is an initiative launched by Google on 19 July 2014.
+Google aimed to empower young women in middle and high schools with computer programming skills.
 + <a href="http://kata.coderdojo.com/wiki/Learning_Resource" target="_blank"> CoderDojo </a> Open source, game based learning resources for young people to learn the fundamentals of coding with fun results! :free:
 + <a href="https://www.robomindacademy.com/" target="_blank"> RoboMind Academy </a>  By programming a virtual robot, the student is introduced to logic, automation and technology.
 Available as an online educator-friendly platform that can be used with students aged 8 years or older. :free:
 + <a href="https://www.allcancode.com/" target="_blank"> Run Marco </a> An adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app. :free: